sigmaai/self-driving-golf-cart/README.md

 ## Introduction

 We wanted to build a self driving car.
-We didn't build an actual car, but we built a golf cart, and wrote a system that can work on a real car as well.
+We didn't build an actual car, but we are building a self-driving golf cart and wrote a system that can work on a real car as well.
+For the full documentation of the development process, please visit:  [neilnie.com](neilnie.com)

+## Goals:
+1. Research and develop a deep learning driven self-driving car.
+2. The vehicle should be able to navigate from point A to point B autonomously within a geofenced area.

-Here are the modules in this project.
+#### Here are the modules in this project.

-1. Behavioral cloning
+1. Autonmous steering (Behavioral cloning)
 2. Semantic segmentation
 3. Driver by wire system (DBW)
 4. Object detection 🚙
 5. Traffic light detection 🚦
 6. Lane Detection 🛣
-7. Path planning
+7. Localization 🛰️ (currently with GPS)

-Localization and some other features coming soon...
+Path planning is coming soon...

 ## Running the code
 1. Please download/clone the repository.